bharatprakashparakh/Kaiburr-Task4/README.md

 ### Break down into end to end tests

-* **The first page dispalyed is index.html which is a HOME PAGE.The user can click on respective buttons to perform operations like CREATE,READ,READ By Id,READ By Name on various available Platforms.[HOME PAGE]**
+* **The first page dispalyed is index.html which is a HOME PAGE.The user can click on respective buttons to perform operations like CREATE, READ, READ By Id, READ By Name on various available Platforms.
+[HOME PAGE]**

 ![](https://github.com/bharatprakashparakh/Kaiburr-Task4/blob/master/Images/1.Home%20Page.PNG)

-* **View all available platforms present in the database** For this operation,click on button "View all platforms".It will prompt for "continue" or "close" options.
+* **View all available platforms present in the database** For this operation,click on button "View all platforms".It will prompt for "continue" or "close" option.

   Input
   ![](https://github.com/bharatprakashparakh/Kaiburr-Task4/blob/master/Images/2.View%20All%20Click.PNG)

+  Clicking on continue button will result in following.

   Output
   ![](https://github.com/bharatprakashparakh/Kaiburr-Task4/blob/master/Images/3.View%20All%20Result.PNG)

-* **Find a Platform by mentioning Id in URL[GET Request]**
+* **Find a Platform by mentioning Id in the form.**

   Input
   ![](https://github.com/bharatprakashparakh/Kaiburr-Task1/blob/master/Images/Kaiburr%20Tasks/GET%20by%20id%20ip.PNG)